-Plan:MK was adopted on 20th March 2019 and forms part of the Development Plan.
+Plan:MK is due to be adopted on 20th March 2019.
+It will replace the Core Strategy and the remaining saved policies in the Milton Keynes Local Plan and will form part of the Development Plan.

 Neighbourhood Plans

 What are they?